 During the first few days of the call, some sections may not be available, such as "Overview of the proposal" or Validate and seal proposal".
-These sections are unlikely to be used during the first week that the call is open.
-Should this occur, the FCT will likely be fine-tuning some of the details in these sections.
+Should this occur, FCT will likely be fine-tuning some of the details in these sections.